BoltzExchange/boltz-web-app/README.md

----
-cover: .gitbook/assets/boltz-web_app_header.png
-coverY: 0
----

-# 🖥 Boltz Web App
+# Boltz Web App

 This is the source of the official Boltz Web App served at [boltz.exchange](https://boltz.exchange/).
 It enables **non-custodial** swaps between different Bitcoin layers.
-You remain in control of your bitcoin, at all times.

-We encourage our technical users to check the code and run the web app locally following the instructions below.
+We encourage our technical users to check the code and run the web app locally from source following [these instructions](https://docs.boltz.exchange/v/web-app/).

-## Dependencies

-Make sure to have the latest [Node.js LTS and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
-We recommend using [nvm](https://github.com/nvm-sh/nvm#install--update-script) to manage npm installs: `nvm install --lts`

-## Run

-Clone the repository, change to the project folder and run `npm install` to install all dependencies.
-Then `npm run mainnet` and `npx serve dist` to bring it up.

-Open [http://localhost:3000](http://localhost:3000) in your browser and start swapping!

 ## ⚠️ License ⚠️

 Boltz Web App is licensed under [BSL 1.1](https://mariadb.com/bsl11/), a "source available" license which automatically turns into an open source license after 4 years, see [LICENSE](LICENSE) and [BSL FAQs](https://mariadb.com/bsl-faq-mariadb/) for details.
-If you are interested in a partnership to run the latest version please contact us at [hi@bol.tz](mailto:hi@bol.tz).
+If you are interested in a partnership to run a the latest version please contact us at [hi@bol.tz](mailto:hi@bol.tz).

 Current Partnerships:
 * [Diamond Hands](https://swap.diamondhands.technology/)